kbsonlong/DevOps-Home-Lab-2025/docs/10-glossary.md

 **ClusterIP**: A type of Kubernetes Service that exposes the service on a cluster-internal IP.
 Only accessible from within the cluster.

 **DNS**: Domain Name System.
-Translates human-readable domain names (like gameapp.local) into IP addresses.
+Translates human-readable domain names (like kbsonlong.com) into IP addresses.

 **LoadBalancer**: A type of Kubernetes Service that exposes the service externally using the cloud provider's load balancer.